Melbourne-BMDS/mimic34md2020/index.md

 ## Fees

-There is no cost to this course for University of Melbourne medical students.
+There is no cost for this course for students enrolled in a health sciences degree program at the University of Melbourne medical.

 ## Dates and Times